-Phase II of the Cohesive Strategy provided a unique opportunity to the three regions of the country-Northeast, Southeast, and West (see Error!
-Reference source not found.)-to chart their own course in reducing the risks posed by wildfire to multiple values.
-The RSCs came together, with the support of Working Groups, and broadened engagement of regional stakeholders, managers and analysts, non-governmental organizations and universities, to identify the challenges, values, and opportunities for improved land and fire management in their regions.
-This regional approach to Phase II of the Cohesive Strategy will result in a National Strategy that is supported by local, regional, and natioal information, engagement and action.
-Regional assessments include obstacles, real and perceived, that stakeholders experience and identification of strategies to address them.
+Phase II of the Cohesive Strategy provided a unique opportunity to the three regions of the country to chart their own course in reducing the risks posed by wildfire to multiple values.
+The RSCs came together with the support of working groups and broadened engagement of regional stakeholders, managers and analysts, non-governmental organizations and universities, to identify the challenges, values, and opportunities for improved land and fire management in their regions.
+This regional approach to Phase II of the Cohesive Strategy will result in a national strategy that is supported by local, regional, and national information, engagement and action.
+Regional assessments include obstacles (real and perceived) that stakeholders experience and identification of strategies to address them.

 In Phase III, options for future alternatives will be explored using the Comparative Risk Assessment Framework and Tools (CRAFT) process, which integrates geographic features and risk factors relating to wildland fire with expressed values in a proven scientific analysis process.
-The results of the scientific analysis will be used by the WFEC, CSSC, and the RSCs for their evaluation and determination of future risk reduction strategies.
+Results of the scientific analysis will be used by the WFEC, CSSC, and the RSCs for evaluating and determining future risk reduction strategies.

-The Cohesive Strategy is an iterative process that will be revisited every five years.
+The Cohesive Strategy is an iterative process that will be revisited approximately every five years.
 Additionally, in 2012, the wildland firefighting agencies will begin working on the next QFR, which will be published in 2013.
 The QFR will be aligned with the Cohesive Strategy, and future Cohesive Strategies and QFRs will build on each other.